whammou/OENG1209/kinematic.md

 ### Motion with Constant Acceleration

-* The velocity of motion with constant acceleration can be describes as:
+The motion with constant acceleration can be describes as:

+* The first equation of motion relates to velocity to time:

 > <details>
 >   $$a = \frac{dv}{dt} \Rightarrow dv = adt$$